drbenvincent/jasp_discounting/README.md

 You can do different analysis by pasting in different JAGS models.
 Here are a list of models (_which will hopefully grow over time_).

 ## Exponential discounting
+The key parameter here is `k`, so make sure that is added in the 'show results for these parameters' box.

 ```
 model{